jcb936/jcb936.github.io/_posts/2023-05-07-unreal-asset-handling.md

 TObjectPtr<UActorComponent> Component{};
 {% endhighlight %}

-> Prefer using `TObjectPtr` over raw pointers.
+>Prefer using `TObjectPtr` over raw pointers.
 It looks like the intention for Unreal is eventually getting rid of raw pointers in game code.
 Furthermore `TObjectPtr` might introduce new useful features for editor references in the future, so good practice to future-proof our code.
+{: .notice}

-## `TWeakObjectPtr<T>`
+## TWeakObjectPtr<T>

 This is an incredibly useful one.
 Say you want to reference an actor or an object you don’t want to have direct ownership over but you still need to reference.
 TWeakObjectPtr should be your go-to in this case.
 They are pretty much equivalent to C++ weak pointer types ([RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization) etc.).
 The following is a fast example of how to use them: